kryherd/dissertation/README.md

 * Nelson-Denny vocabulary (vocabulary)
 * CELF recalling sentences (grammar, expression)

+You can find a pre-registration for this study [here](https://osf.io/3kqwu/).

 ### Experiment 2: Comparability of category learning approaches

 **Aim:** To directly compare different approaches to a dual-systems model of category learning.